alexanderreichard/ThisMortalCoilDecoder/README.md

 The end of the book included the encoded message, along with the challenge to decode it.

 This code asks for an input file (the nucleotides), and an output destination.
-It then writes a text file with the decoded message.
+It then writes a .txt file with the decoded message.

+Note: make sure to include the file extensions (.txt) when prompted for filepaths.